michalderda01-code/n8n-ai-run-diet-coach/README.md

 * **Google Gemini Chat Model:** Create new credentials and paste your API key from Google AI Studio.
 Ensure the model is set to `gemini-2.5-flash`.
 * **Google Sheets (Append Row):** Point to the target spreadsheet where n8n should create new plans.

-4. Activation
+### 4. Activation
-Once all nodes glow green after clicking "Execute Step," switch the toggle in the top right from Inactive to Active.
+Once all nodes glow green after clicking `Execute Step,` switch the toggle in the top right from Inactive to Active.
 From this moment on, the system runs automatically in the background.

 ---